-Remodeling?
-Consider these modern methods to improve your L.A. home’s heating and cooling
+Want an eco-friendly remodel?
+Consider these methods to improve your L.A. home’s energy and water efficiency

 Renovating a house in L.A.’s extreme climate requires special measures.
-Heat is intense during the summer and water is always at a shortage.
-Sweeten’s L.A.-area general contractors offer advice on what to expect when renovating with heat and water conservation in mind.
+Heat is intense during the summer and water is always in a shortage.
+Our Sweeten general contractors offer advice on sustainable home remodeling in Los Angeles with energy and water conservation in mind.

-“Heat conservation and cool conservation are the same thing,” said L.A.-based Sweeten general contractor Chen.
-If you can adequately cool the home, you have gone a long way towards conserving the heat, too.
+“Energy conservation and cool conservation are the same thing,” said L.A.-based Sweeten general contractor Chen.
+If you can adequately cool the home, you have gone a long way toward conserving the heat, too.
 The best place to start conserving heat is with airtightness.

 “Think of your house as a bucket of water,” said Chen.
 “If you have any holes in the bucket, that’s water escaping from the bucket.
 Airtightness is the same with your home.”